DTreg1/ChefSpAIce/shared/README.md

 ## Overview

-The shared schema directory contains the complete database schema and TypeScript type definitions for the application.
+The shared schema directory contains the complete database schema and TypeScript type definitions for ChefSpAIce.
 It uses **Drizzle ORM** with PostgreSQL to provide type-safe database operations and automatic validation with Zod schemas.

 ## Architecture